sys-bio/SBbadger/docs/source/quick_start.rst

 ``var`` and ``ext`` denote floating and boundary species respectively.
 The default rate law is mass action with all parameters randomly selected from a log-uniform distribution with a range from 0.001 to 100.
 Initial conditions are randomly selected from a uniform distribution with a range from 0 to 10.
-By default the reactions are irreversible.
+By default, the reactions are irreversible.

 Expanded Example
 ----------------

 Now suppose we want to create many models, and with more defined properties.
 The following python script will do just that.

 .. code-block::